sidorares/node-vim-debugger/README.md

 ## debugger

 Settings for the spawn debugger.
-Only relevant when the debugger spawn from the `node-vim-inspector` client, e.e. it is called with the path of a NodeJS program to debug.
+Only relevant when the debugger spawn from the `node-vim-inspector` client, e.g. it is called with the path of a NodeJS program to debug.

 ### debugger.port

-Port to spwan the debugger on.
+Port to spawn the debugger on.

 ## vim